 On March 23, 2011, shortly after the closing of the acquisition of Krone-Endora at Venetia project from De Beers, the Company entered into a long-term strategic alliance with Tiffany & Co. to expedite the advancement of the project.
 Tiffany & Co., through its Canadian subsidiary, provided the Company with \$5,500,000 in financing, which included a \$3,500,000 Term Loan and a \$2,000,000 Convertible Debenture.
-The Term Loan has a 5 year term and a fixed rate of interest of 7% per annum.
-The loan is non-amortizing for a 24 month period and no interest or principal is due until following this 24 month period, at which time interest and principal is payable monthly in accordance with a 36 month amortization schedule.
-The Company has the right to repay the Term Loan and any accrued and unpaid interest due at any time without notice or penalty.
-The Convertible Debenture has a term of 5 years and a fixed rate of interest of 7% per annum.
-Like the Term Loan, interest accrues but is not payable for the 24 month period from the date of issuance, following which interest becomes due and is payable monthly.
-Subsequent to the fiscal year ended March 31, 2013, on April 8th, 2013, the Company announced that it had exercised its right to convert the principal and accrued interest into Company common shares.
-A total of \$2,295,920 inclusive of principal and accrued interest was converted at the stipulated price of \$0.75 per common share, resulting in the issuance of 3,061,227 Company common shares to Tiffany.
+The Term Loan had a 5 year term and a fixed rate of interest of 7% per annum.
+The loan was non-amortizing for a 24 month period and no interest or principal was due until after this 24 month period, at which time interest and principal would be payable monthly in accordance with a 36 month amortization schedule.
+The Company retained the right to repay the Term Loan and any accrued and unpaid interest due at any time without notice or penalty.
+The Convertible Debenture had a term of 5 years and a fixed rate of interest of 7% per annum.
+Like the Term Loan, interest accrued but was not payable for the 24 month period from the date of issuance, after which time interest would become due and payable monthly.
+Subsequent to the fiscal year ended March 31, 2013, on April 8th, 2013, the Company announced that it had exercised its right to convert the principal and accrued interest into common shares of the Company.
+A total of \$2,295,920 inclusive of principal and accrued interest was converted at the stipulated price of \$0.75 per common share, resulting in the issuance of 3,061,227 common shares of the Company to Tiffany & Co.
 In April 2013, the Company commenced with repayments as per the original terms of the agreement.
-In December of 2014, the company and Tiffany & Co. agreed to defer any further payments to January of 2016.
-At that time, a change to interest rate associated with the facility to 9% was also agreed to by the parties.
+In December of 2014, the Company and Tiffany & Co. agreed to defer any further payments to January of 2016.
+At that time, a change to the interest rate associated with the facility to 9% was also agreed to by the parties.
+In January of 2016, the Company and Tiffany & Co. agreed to defer any further payments to July of 2016.
 The sourcing, negotiation, and successful completion of this strategic alliance and financing were completed by the Company's management and directors.